Best and Cheapest Home Companies in Kentucky (2026)

 Who has the cheapest home insurance in Kentucky?

-Cincinnati Financial has the cheapest home insurance in Kentucky, with an average rate of $1,379 per year for $350,000 in dwelling coverage.
+Allstate has the cheapest home insurance in Kentucky, with an average rate of $1,805 per year for $350,000 in dwelling coverage.
 That's far cheaper than the state average.

 Who has the best home insurance in Kentucky?

-Cincinnati Financial has the best home insurance in Kentucky because of its low rates and excellent service.
-But if you want a local agent, State Farm is also a great choice.
-Auto-Owners is good if you want a lot of options for add-ons and discounts, but its average rates are high.
+Allstate has the best home insurance in Kentucky because of its low rates and good customer service.
+But if you want to bundle home and car insurance, State Farm is a great choice.
+Progressive is good if you have a new home.

 Methodology